Korean alcoholic beverages: North Chungcheong Province

-Jeollabuk-do province
+North Jeolla Province

-In Jeollabuk-do province, there are Igangju and jungnyeokgo sul.
+In North Jeolla Province, there are Igangju and jungnyeokgo sul.
 Igangju is representative liquor of the province, starting from the Joseon period.
 Ginger and pear are added to soju.
 Jungyeokgois is a medical liquor made with bamboo shoots juice and ginger extract added to soju from the mid-Joseon period.

-Jeollanam-do province
+South Jeolla Province

-In Jeollanam-do province, Haenam Jinnyangju is a royal liquor passed down from court lady, jindo hongju has its origin in the Goryeo dynasty it has a scarlet color that promotes appetite and digestion with a medicinal effect.
+In South Jeolla Province, Haenam Jinnyangju is a royal liquor passed down from court lady, jindo hongju has its origin in the Goryeo dynasty it has a scarlet color that promotes appetite and digestion with a medicinal effect.
 Boseong ganghaju is made with rice wine and added to barley distilled liquor, was well known for its excellent flavor.
 Initially consumed by nobles and even at some point served to the king but later on, it spread to the people of ganghaju.

-Gyeongsangbuk-do province
+Gyeongsangbuk Province

-In Gyeongsangbuk-do province, Gimcheon gwahaju has a long history of existence and is a representative liquor of Gimchon made with rice, nuruk, and water from GwahCheon stream.
-Andong soju passes from Andong’s famous household.
+In North Gyeongsang Province, Gimcheon gwahaju has a long history of existence and is a representative liquor of Gimchon made with rice, nuruk, and water from GwahCheon stream.
+Andong soju passes from Andong's famous household.
 Made from Mt.
 Mokseongsan water, it obtained unique flavor and medicinal properties.
 Mungyeong Hosanchun is also known to have its unique taste in the water from Daeha village.
 It has a higher viscosity and flowery scent.
 Andong Songhwaju has a history of 200 years passed down from the Jeonju Yu family and used as a ritual table for ancestors with a flowery scent.

-Gyeongsangnam-do province
+North Gyeongsang Province

-In Gyeongsangnam-do province, Hamyang Songsunju was made for medical use with rice, nuruk with pine tree sprouts in spring having a long history of existence as recorded in documents from the Goryeo dynasty.
+In South Gyeongsang Province, Hamyang Songsunju was made for medical use with rice, nuruk with pine tree sprouts in spring having a long history of existence as recorded in documents from the Goryeo dynasty.
 These days pine needles are used instead of pine sprouts when off-season.

-Jeju-do province
+Jeju Province

 Omegisul is made with millet starch instead of rice.
 Takju made with millet is omegisul.
 Gosorisul is produced after distillation of omegisul.

 Artifacts

 Juryeonggu

-Wooden dice from unified Silla (668-935), were invented for a noble drinking party.
+Wooden dice from unified Silla (668–935), were invented for a noble drinking party.
 It is a 14-sided dice of about 5 cm in diameter.
 Unlike the modern dice which have numbers or dots, this had penalties like dancing without music, drinking alcohol and laughing loudly, drinking several cups of liquor in one go, singing, hitting the nose, and so on.